Saiyoran1/Saiyora/README.md

 Saiyora is a third person shooter game with RPG elements that focuses on speedrunning developer-created "dungeons" with a group of 1-4 players.
 It features a game world split into two alternate Planes: the modern and the ancient, which players can move between to alter their abilities and change the nature of combat.
 The modern plane allows players to focus on gunplay, with magical abilities that enhance the player's movement, defenses, damage, or healing, debuff enemies, or provide important utility.
 The ancient plane allows players to manifest magic as physical attacks, giving them access to a powerful arsenal of spells to fight with instead of their gun.

 Currently, the game is planned to be completely PvE (player-vs-environment), with no PvP mode, though I would like to add a PvP mode in the future.
 It will support listen and dedicated servers, for casual dungeon running and ranked runs for a leaderboard respectively.
-The game focuses heavily on allowing players to build out characters, with two separate specializations (one for each plane), each with their own talent system allowing customization on a per-dungeon basis.
+The game focuses heavily on allowing players to build out characters, with two separate specializations (one for each Plane), each with their own talent system allowing customization on a per-dungeon basis.
 In the future, the game will support saving and sharing builds between players online.

 The main influence on the design of the game was World of Warcraft's Challenge Mode system, which existed briefly during the Mists of Pandaria and Warlords of Draenor expansions.
 Though WoW is not a shooter, the overall nature of pushing for Challenge Mode times is something I hope to replicate.
 Some core takeaways from this system that I hope to translate into my own game:

 - Infinite retries.
 Limiting attempts or otherwise restricting players from constantly being able to try very difficult strategies places a limit on the maximum amount of risk and complexity a dungeon run can realistically support.
 For more casual players, the cost of failure in a dungeon with limited retries means that groups often become toxic when mistakes are made, and progressing to more difficult strategies becomes discouraged.

 - Determinism within the dungeon.
 While some things will always be random (for example, physics in Unreal are not deterministic by default), limiting the effect of randomness on the outcome of a dungeon run is important to making sure that success is contingent on good strategy and execution, rather than handling of bad luck or maximizing of good luck.
-This means that NPC pathing, spawning, ability priority, etc. should involve no randomness, and instead be based strictly on things like time and combat thresholds (like health percentage).
+This means that NPC patrol pathing, spawning, ability priority, etc. should involve no randomness, and instead be based strictly on things like time and combat thresholds (like health percentage).
 It also means that player output should feature little randomness when given the same input.

 - Short goal times.
 Well-executed dungeon runs by skilled players should be between 5 and 10 minutes long.
 Casual runs should exist somewhere in the 15-20 minute range.
 Though poorly executed runs can and will exceed these goal times, players should never feel that their group played correctly and still had to spend half an hour or more in a single dungeon.